songjeongjun320/songjeongjun320.github.io/index.md

 ## About me

-Hello, I'm **JeongJun Song**, a passionate **Computer Science** student at Arizona State University, with a projected graduation in **December 2025**.
+Hello, I'm **(Jun) JeongJun Song**, a passionate **Computer Science** student at Arizona State University, with a projected graduation in **December 2025**.
 My journey in technology is driven by a love for solving real-world problems using machine learning and OCR technologies.
 Over the past two years, I've gained hands-on experience in full-stack development and object-oriented programming.

 Currently, I'm leading the Vision AI Insights Project as a **_FURI Research Aide_** at Arizona State University [Fulton Engineering School](https://students.engineering.asu.edu/furi/).
 In this role, I've conducted in-depth analyses of advanced machine learning models like **YOLOv10** and implemented cost-effective OCR solutions integrating **PyTesseract** and **AWS Textract**.
 My work has significantly improved real-time performance and resource utilization.